-Following is a schedule of activities/meetings which comprise the bid process.
+Below is a schedule of activities/meetings which comprise the bid process.
 As needed, adjustments in schedule and logistics may be made, at the discretion of the NCAA.

 A member institution or member conference of the NCAA must be designated as the host institution/conference for all NCAA championships.
-The administration of the championships is under the authority of the respective NCAA sport committee, subject to final authority of the respective Championships Oversight Committee, Division II Championships Committee.
+The administration of the championships is under the authority of the respective NCAA sport committee, subject to final authority of the respective Championships Oversight Committee, Division II Championships Committee or the Division III Championships Committee.